Yumiko Takeshima

 Costume designer

-Yumiko Takeshima (Asahikawa, Japan) started dancing at age four.
-She left her parents’ home at age fourteen to attend the San Francisco Ballet School.
-Takeshima later worked as a soloist with the Universal Ballet (Seoul, South Korea), the Alberta Ballet (Calgary, Canada), and the Feld Ballet (New York, United States).
-She moved from New York to Amsterdam in 1993, where she became a principal dancer with Dutch National Ballet.
+Yumiko Takeshima (Asahikawa, Japan) began dancing at the age of four.
+At fourteen, she left her family home to study at the San Francisco Ballet School.
+She later became a soloist with Universal Ballet (Seoul, South Korea), Alberta Ballet (Calgary, Canada), and Feld Ballet (New York, United States).
+In 1993, Takeshima moved from New York to Amsterdam, where she joined Dutch National Ballet as a principal dancer.

-During her time with Dutch National Ballet, she also pursued her passion for designing dancewear and costumes.
-In 2002, she founded her own dancewear line, ‘YUMIKO’.
-Since then, Takeshima has also designed costumes for numerous choreographers, particularly for David Dawson and William Forsythe.
-The press has lauded her for both her dancing abilities and her gorgeous costume designs.
+During her years with Dutch National Ballet, she also began designing dancewear and costumes.
+In 2002, she launched her own dancewear brand, ‘YUMIKO’.
+Since then, Takeshima has created costumes for numerous choreographers, most notably David Dawson and William Forsythe.
+She has received critical acclaim for both her performances as a dancer and her elegant costume designs.

-Since ending her dance career in 2014—she was dancing with the Semperoper Ballett in Dresden at the time—Takeshima has focused entirely on her clothing company and her projects as a costume designer.
+Since ending her dance career in 2014 – at that time with Semperoper Ballett in Dresden – Takeshima has devoted herself fully to her clothing company and her work as a costume designer.